rolandrgarceau/fix-firewirewire-m-audio-pro-99-keystation/readme.md

 <img src="./images/20180906_123015.jpg">

-Thre board we want to isolate will be the one that has the 1/4" jacks also attached.
+The board we want to isolate will be the one that has the 1/4" jacks also attached.

 <img src="./images/20180906_121411.jpg">